Last Updated on September 21, 2020

-- Combined Carbon Monoxide and Smoke Alarm – A single unit can be installed where previously, two were needed.
+- Combined Carbon Monoxide and Smoke Alarm – A single unit can be installed where previously, 2 were needed.
 Reduces installation time and helps to keep home décor attractive.

 - Audio alarm: 85 dB at 10 feet.
 Test/Reset Button and LEDs – Tests alarm circuitry and triggers the voice announcement.
 Flashing green for normal operation and flashing red for alarm condition....

 - Battery - Provides protection even during power outages when many fire and carbon monoxide incidents occur.
 The unit warns of a low battery condition by announcing “low battery” and by initiating...